 Corporate/Mergers & Acquisition:

-From 2015 to 2017 the firm advised on around 40 high-end and/or complex M&A deals with a total value of around five billion, including all the market’s headline deals.
+From 2017 to mid-2019 the firm advised on around 35 high-end and/or complex M&A deals, including all the market’s headline deals.
 The firm is highly active in cross-border deals and stands out for its experience as lead counsel coordinating regional cross-border M&A.